-However, code locking is particularly prone to "lock contention", where multiple CPUs need to acquire the lock concurrently.
-SMP programmers who have taken care of groups of small children (or of older people who are acting like children) will immediately recognize the danger of having only one of something, as illustrated in Figure 5.17.
+Unfortunately, code locking is particularly prone to "lock contention", where multiple CPUs need to acquire the lock concurrently.
+SMP programmers who have taken care of groups of small children (or groups of older people who are acting like children) will immediately recognize the danger of having only one of something, as illustrated in Figure 5.18.